Alex Bregman Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 16th in the league.
+- The Dodgers pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Dodgers have a 4.54 team ERA that ranks 23rd across all league pitching staffs.
+- The Dodgers have a 4.51 team ERA that ranks 23rd among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 91 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (93 total, 1.2 per game).

-- The Dodgers are sending Sheehan (0-0) to make his second start of the season.
+- Miller makes the start for the Dodgers, his sixth of the season.
+He is 3-1 with a 2.83 ERA and 28 strikeouts in 28 2/3 innings pitched.

-- In his last time out on Saturday, the righty threw six scoreless innings against the San Francisco Giants without surrendering a hit.
+- In his last time out on Sunday against the San Francisco Giants, the right-hander went 5 2/3 innings, giving up seven earned runs while surrendering seven hits.

+- The 24-year-old has put together a 2.83 ERA and 8.8 strikeouts per nine innings across five games this season, while giving up a batting average of .184 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.